emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - It has 60k parameters.
   - The dimensions of the image decreases as the number of channels increases.
   - `Conv ==> Pool ==> Conv ==> Pool ==> FC ==> FC ==> softmax` this type of arrangement is quite common.
-  - The activation function used in the paper was Sigmoid and Tanh.
-Modern implementation uses RELU in most of the cases.
+  - The activation function used in the paper was **Sigmoid and Tanh**.
+Modern implementation uses **RELU** in most of the cases.
   - [[LeCun et al., 1998.
 Gradient-based learning applied to document recognition]](http://ieeexplore.ieee.org/document/726791/?reload=true)

 - **AlexNet**

   - Named after Alex Krizhevsky who was the first author of this paper.
-The other authors includes Geoffrey Hinton.
+The other authors includes **Geoffrey Hinton**.

   - The goal for the model was the ImageNet challenge which classifies images into 1000 classes.
 Here are the drawing of the model: